Army EOD troops participate in interagency exercise

 Together with U.S. Army, U.S. Marine Corps and National Guard troops, personnel from the Federal Bureau of Investigations, Bureau of Alcohol, Tobacco and Firearms, U.S. Capitol Police, Washington Police, Baltimore County Bomb Squad and other emergency responders participated in the exercise.

-Watkins said Ravens Challenge was designed to improve the interoperability of inter-agency emergency response units.
+Watkins said the exercise was designed to improve the interoperability of interagency emergency response units.

 "Each of these organizations has different jurisdictions, capabilities and equipment that must be de-conflicted," said Watkins.
-"These differences are what drive the need for exercises such as Ravens Challenge."
+"These differences are what drive the need for exercises."

-Watkins said Ravens Challenge not only included training sites in the District of Columbia area but also in Seattle, Phoenix and Huntsville, Alabama.
+Watkins said the exercise not only included training sites in the District of Columbia area but also in Seattle, Phoenix and Huntsville, Alabama.

 Part of the 20th CBRNE Command (Chemical, Biological, Radiological, Nuclear, Explosives), the 55th EOD Company provides explosive ordnance disposal support to the national capital region and the states of Virginia, West Virginia, Pennsylvania and Maryland.